yukikitayama/docker/kubernetes.md

 **Namespace** is a filtered view in CLI, not security feature.

+## Service

+To find a service,
+- Environment variables
+- DNS (Common)

+## Calico

+The default network for Kubernetes by Universal Control Plane.

 ## Command line

 `kubectl version` to check whether it's working